-This Authentic Lebanese Baba Ganoush Recipe is easy and creamy.
-It is the best Mediterranean eggplant dip made with grilled eggplant, tahini, garlic, olive oil, and seasoned with cumin, salt, and pepper.
+Baba Ganoush is an eggplant dip made with grilled eggplant, tahini, garlic, and olive oil, and it is seasoned with cumin, salt, and pepper.

 What is Baba Ganoush?

-Baba Ganoush is a Middle Eastern dip that is so famous in countries like Egypt and Syria (like Hummus); they add it to sandwiches and eat it next to falafel.
-If you like Hummus, you will definitely like Baba Ganoush.
+It is a Middle Eastern dip that is SO famous in countries like Egypt and Syria (like Hummus); they add it to sandwiches and eat it next to falafel.
+If you like Hummus, you will definitely like it.

 Baba Ganoush Ingredients

-- Aubergine/eggplant: It is widely available in all supermarkets.
-In this recipe, I use 3 medium-sized eggplants.
+- Aubergine/eggplant: I use 3 medium-sized eggplants.
 You can either fry or bake the eggplants as in the instructions.

 - Tahini: It gives the creamy texture to this recipe.
-Try to use the good quality Tahini.
+Try to use a good quality Tahini.

 - Cider vinegar: You can replace it with lemon juice.

-- Water: You may need more than ¼ cup based on to the tahini quality.
+- Water: I use just ¼ cup of water to thin the tahini slightly.
+You may need more than ¼ cup based on the tahini quality.

 - Olive oil: I use extra virgin olive oil for better taste.

-- Garlic: I like garlic flavour in this recipe, so I use 3 minced garlic cloves.
+- Garlic: I use 3 minced garlic cloves.

 - Seasoning: Salt, ground black pepper, and cumin.